CodeAG/LLadders/README.md

     * Download Thaumcraft-api zip-file from here https://github.com/Azanor/thaumcraft-api and extract it to src/main/java
     * Open Eclipse and there should now be a new source tree for thaumcraft-api.
 Right click it and choose "Export" then export it as a Jar file and check the option to have the source files included.
     * Move the Jar file from where you saved it into the 'libs' folder
-    * Remove thaumcraft-api folder from src/main/java
-  *For Biomes O' Plenty we use the deobfuscated jar.
+    * Remove thaumcraft-api folder from src/main/java again *For Biomes O' Plenty we use the deobfuscated jar.
 The API jar doesn't include the class we use in the api package, but the deobfuscated jar does.
     * Download the deobf for 1.7.10 from http://files.minecraftforge.net/BiomesOPlenty/ and place it in the 'libs' folder
 4. Navigate to root directory (LLadders) for the repository using the terminal/command prompt and run the following commands: